llvllj/About/README.md

 - Implemented a virtual clinic for Masih Daneshvari Hospital.

 ### Telemedicine Research Center, Iran
-#### IT Project Manager | Sep 2017 – Feb 2019
+#### IT Product Owner  | Sep 2017 – Nov 2020
 - Implemented a mobile app to alleviate the pain and stress of thoracic surgery candidates.
-- Developed a mobile app for indoor navigation using Quick Response Codes.
+- Launched an innovative mobile app for indoor navigation utilizing Quick Response Codes
 - Implemented a VoIP platform for tele patient examination.
-- Developed a mobile app for home monitoring of Cystic Fibrosis patients.
+- Launched a mobile app for home monitoring of Cystic Fibrosis patients.

-## Education
+## 🎓 Education
 ### IAU, IRAN
 #### Master of Information Technology Engineering | Sep 2015 —Sep 2017
 Evaluated and approved by World Education Service